Shani occupies 2nd-from-Chandra

 Shani foods are not concerned with and generally do not support non-Shani planetary agenda that are :

 Professor Shani instructing from the classroom of bhava-2 gives the command to save and conserve-preserve-reserve organize orderly food storage including seeds and roots for future planting.

-Once consumed by the humans, these slow-release foods enter a state of storage within the physical body, and slowly form reserves in the form of flesh-body "weight" *"wait".
+Once consumed by the humans, these slow-release foods enter a state of storage within The earthen body , and slowly form reserves in the form of flesh-body "weight" *"wait" .